marianzburlea/discutie-despre-bune-si-rele/README.md

 What makes someone Succeed?

+- influence on social media
+- spend time on social media

 - make getting hireable your #1 priority
 - gain experience the interview process
 - you are a need for the company